RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Background

-Let's now consider the popular MDP model used for LLMs introduced in DeepSeek-R1 paper \cite{guo2025deepseek}.
+Let's now consider the popular MDP model used for LLMs introduced in DeepSeek-R1 paper \citep{guo2025deepseek}, which extends the standard MDP Formulation by incorporating a verifier $V$ into the environment.
+The resulting formulation is defined as $M_{LLM} = \langle S, A, P, r, \rho, H, V \rangle$.
 In this scenario, the LLM acts as an agent interacting with an environment whose state space is the set of all possible token sequences up to a maximum length $H$, defined as $S = \bigcup_{k=0}^{H} \mathcal{V}^k.$ with $\mathcal{V}$ representing a finite vocabulary of tokens.
 The action space $A$ is precisely this vocabulary $\mathcal{V}$, corresponding to the selection of individual tokens.

 The state transition dynamics in this MDP is deterministic.
 Given a current state $s_h=(v_1,...,v_{k-1})$ and an action $a_h=v_k$, the subsequent state $s_{h+1}$ is deterministically formed by appending $v_k$ to the existing sequence, thus $P(s_{h+1}=(v_1,...,v_k)|s_h,a_h)=1$.